 This is one of the most difficult personalities to spot before it’s too late.
 Everything seems to be moving along smoothly.
 You have probably spent a good amount of time training the contractor or getting them up to speed on a project.
 After a while they go silent, fail to bill you, fail to upload any work and totally ignore you.

 Also, when you hire freelancers on Upwork, check their work history thoroughly.
 Avoid people with bad or no reviews on Upwork despite how good their resume looks or how fair their rates are.
 Every profile includes a work history section, where you can see the projects they’ve completed and what they charged, along with star ratings and client feedback.
 You want the freelancer you choose to have plenty of five-star ratings and positive reviews.

 Getting work on sites like Upwork isn’t easy for new contractors (which is why it’s important to communicate as discussed earlier).
 It takes a lot of time and hard work to build up good reviews and work history.
 Which means some people may fake resumes and lie about having worked for big firms just to build their profile.

 Upwork profiles can also be hawked in online black markets.
 There are crooks out there who specialize in creating accounts, get them nice but fake reviews using multiple buyer accounts and then sell them to freelancers who don’t want to take the time to build a genuine profile.

 You can tell your freelancer is fake if the work submitted isn’t of the same quality as promised in the bid or as displayed in the profile and portfolio.
 For example, assume you hire a writer with excellent samples in their portfolio only for them to turn in work that reads like it was written by a six-year-old.

 If you’re using time tracking with screenshots, another variation of the fake is someone whose screenshots all appear to be the same, yet the freelancer has maxed out on the allowed billable hours and the job isn’t complete.
-Using a work tracking tool to capture screenshots can safeguard against this.
+Using a freelance tracking tool to capture screenshots can safeguard against this.